seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 55</h2>

 I learned to catch use of assignment operator instead of equality operator and catch missing open and closing parenthesis after a function call.

+<h2>Day 56</h2>

+Finishing up the Debugging Challenges, I used caution when reinitializing variables inside a loop and prevented infinite loops with a valid terminal condition.
+Next, I will be learning Basic Data Structure Challenges.